Funkin-Lactose-Devs/Funkin-Lactose/README.md

 Uh oh!
 Your tryin to kiss ur hot girlfriend, but her MEAN and EVIL dad is trying to KILL you!
 He's an ex-rockstar, the only way to get to his heart?
 The power of music...

+also idk if i can get hitsounds and middlescroll working i cant

 ## Credits / shoutouts

 ### Funkin' Lactose Team